 Why is almond oil a popular “base oil (carrier oil)” in essential oil?

 Sweet almond oil is a mild, hypoallergenic, and readily absorbed oil.
 All these qualities make it a desirable carrier oil.
-As it is readily absorbed into the skin, it effectively ‘carries’ any essential oil to the skin.
+The skin readily absorbs it, hence allowing it to effectively ‘carry’ any essential oil to the skin.
 Furthermore, it is lightweight and a great moisturizer, which is another reason for its popularity as a carrier oil, especially when it comes to skin care or hair care.

 What is sweet almond oil’s role in soap making?

 Sweet almond oil is a popular component in soap.
-Its use in soaps produce rich conditioning later and is best used when added about 5 percent to 20 percent of the total base oil.
+It produces rich conditioning later and works better with an additional 5 percent to 20 percent of the total base oil.
 Another quality that makes this oil suitable for soap making is its quick conversion into soap when it reacts with an alkali.
 Filled with vitamin E, oleic acid, and linoleic acids, almond oil in soaps nourishes dry, irritated, and flaky skin.
 It also helps with certain skin ailments like psoriasis, eczema, and rashes.